Am Spiegelgrund clinic: Experimentation and child euthanasia

 The children who were sent to euthanasia centers such as Am Spiegelgrund were selected on the basis of medical questionnaires.
-Physicians were bribed to report children with conditions such as intellectual disability, cerebral palsy, Down syndrome, any deformities, bed wetting, learning disabilities, along with many other things that would lower their ability to strengthen Hitler's superior race.
+Physicians were told to report children with conditions such as intellectual disability, cerebral palsy, Down syndrome, any deformities, bed wetting, learning disabilities, along with many other things that would lower their ability to strengthen Hitler's superior race.
 If a child had any sort of mental or physical condition, their questionnaire would be sent to Hitler's Chancellery, who would recommend "special treatment" despite having never met the children.
 The victims of Am Spiegelgrund were subjected to torture-like experimental treatments as well as punishments for a variety of offenses.
 Survivors Johann Gross, Alois Kaufmann, and Friedrich Zawrel described and testified to several of the "treatments", which included electroshock therapy, a so-called "cold water cure" in which Zawrel and Kaufmann recall being repeatedly submerged into freezing bath water until they were blue and barely conscious and had lost control of their bowels; a "sulfur cure", which was an injection that caused severe pain in the legs, limiting mobility and ensuring that escape was impossible; spinal injections of apomorphine; injections of phenobarbital; overdoses of sedatives, which would often lead to death when the children were exposed to extreme cold or disease; observed starvation; and efficacy testing of tuberculosis vaccines, for which children were infected with tuberculosis pathogens.

 Many patients who had been deemed seriously disabled died under mysterious circumstances.
 Upon inquiry, the hospital staff would blame pneumonia or a fatal muscle conniption caused by the mental state of the patient.
 In reality, the children were being killed via lethal injection, neglect and disease.
 Alois Kaufmann, a victim of Am Spiegelgrund, compared the Nazi's approach to child euthanasia to a predator-prey relationship.
 According to Kaufmann, every two to three weeks, the weakest children would be plucked from the group, never to be seen again.
 The children who were picked first were "the bedwetters or harelips or slow thinkers".